schmich/instascan/README.md

 ### `new Instascan.Scanner(opts)`

 - Create a new scanner with options.
-- `opts.monitor`: The HTML element to use for the camera's video preview.
+- `opts.video`: The HTML element to use for the camera's video preview.
 Must be a `<video>` element.
 By default, an invisible element will be created to host the video.
 - `opts.mirror`: Whether to horizontally mirror the video preview.
 This is helpful when trying to scan a QR code with a user-facing camera.
 Default `true`.
 - `opts.backgroundScan`: Whether to actively scan when the tab is not active.
 When `false`, this reduces CPU usage when the tab is not active.
 Default `false`.
 - `opts.refractoryPeriod`: The period, in milliseconds, before the same QR code will be recognized in succession.
 Default `5000`.